 Most recently, I was running newsletter strategy and focusing on audience distribution optimization at HuffPost.
 For more on the niche newsletter experiences I created there, check out this Neiman Lab story (featuring a deck with examples and the recipe for success).

-Prior to that, I worked at Mic as the Editorial Director of Audience Engagement, where I crafted newsletters, programed the mobile app, penned snarky copy for messaging bots, drove editorial product growth strategy, managed editorial partnerships and led an innovative team.
+Prior to that, I worked at Mic as the Editorial Director of Audience Engagement, where I shaped newsletters, wrote breaking news push notifications, penned snarky copy for messaging bots, drove editorial product growth strategy, managed editorial partnerships and led an innovative team.

-But that’s all far from where my love for news, editorial products, truth and justice began.
+But that’s all far from where my love for news and editorial products began.
 I kickstarted my media career as a reporter at the New Haven Register, Connecticut’s second largest newspaper.
-I covered everything from small town scandals to big city crime and earned my wings as a multi-media journalist by live tweeting trials (when it was a brand new concept) and shooting video in the field.
-While reporting there, I was chosen as a fellow for the competitive New England Newspaper and Press Association’s Freedom of Information/ Investigative Reporting Program, and as a panelist the following year.
+I covered the towns of Madison, Westbrook and Branford before becoming the New Haven reporter.
+While there, I was chosen as a fellow for the competitive New England Newspaper and Press Association’s Freedom of Information/ Investigative Reporting Program, and as a panelist the following year.
 I was also part of the reporting team that received the Society of Professional Journalists award for coverage of Hurricane Irene.
 (I transformed my apartment into the newsroom during that storm.)

 When I’m not reading or thinking about the news, I spend my time baking, undertaking DIY projects, running and sampling craft beer.